snaaleeye/eng114_ansible/readme.md

 `ansible web -m ping`

 <img width="420" alt="Screenshot 2022-06-22 at 13 39 53" src="https://user-images.githubusercontent.com/105854053/175031122-d4056717-c1ac-49ea-8921-3e17c9b2778c.png">

+This message means that you have successfully pinged web.

 8. Repeat steps 6 and 7 for different IPs using different VMs such as db in place of web